Residential Architecture Design: Considerations & Benefits!

 15. Georgian: Symmetrical facades, formal design, and classical proportions influenced by 18th-century English architecture.

-These diverse architectural styles offer homeowners a range of options to express their preferences and create spaces that suit their individual lifestyles.
+These diverse architectural styles offer homeowners a range of options for expressing their preferences and creating spaces that suit their individual lifestyles.

 Types of Residential Architecture